devfelipereis/devfelipereis/README.md

 <h1 align="center">Hi 👋, I'm Felipe</h1>
 <h3 align="center">A passionate developer from Brazil</h3>

-- 🔭 I’m currently working on [MiniTrades](https://minitrades.app).
-Built with NestJS, Angular and Docker.

 - 🔭 I also work for a company called [Pandô APPs](https://pandoapps.com.br).
 We usually use Laravel, Ionic, Flutter and Docker.

 - 🌱 I’m currently learning **NestJS, Flutter and and some other stuff**